Visit our latest live Events and Webinars with experts and get all your questions answered

 Best places to retire in France

 Retirement in France offers a combination of adventure and relaxation, a potentially lower cost of living yet an enhanced lifestyle.
-It’s a country where people smile at you in the streets and offer a quick “bonjour!” as you pass.
+It’s a country where people smile at you in the streets and offer a quick “bonjour!”.

 The weather is generally warmer than the UK and avoids the extremes of North America.
 It’s a country where good healthcare is a priority and there are social events specifically for retirees.
 The countryside has been looked after, with effective preservation of the best of the countryside, buildings and villages.

-No wonder that many of the 150,000 or so registered British expatriates in France have moved there for retirement.
-Where are they moving?
+No wonder that many of the 150,000 or so registered British expatriates living in France have moved there for retirement.
+There are a similar number of Americans.

 A garden was the most requested feature, with a view and being within walking distance to shops also very popular.
 Being completely practical, however, convenient parking also featured highly on many people’s requirements.

 Geographically, the top choice for retirees was Nouvelle Aquitaine, by some distance, with 44% saying it was their top choice.
-Occitanie, Provence, Brittany, Normandy, and the Loire followed that.
+For those from the UK the regions of Brittany, Normandy and the Loire followed.
+For North Americans, Occitanie and Provence were popular options.

-For a permanent retirement there you will require a Long Stay Visa (Visa de Long Séjour).
+For a permanent retirement there you will require a French Long Stay Visa (Visa de Long Séjour).

 Once you have this and have arrived in France, you apply for a five-year Carte de Séjour.
 Should you decide to stay beyond that time, you will apply for a Carte de Séjour Permanent from your local Prefecture.